 You should stay still throughout the procedure as any movement may distort the images.

 The entire procedure will be monitored by a radiologist from a different room.
-The radiologist will be able to hear and speak to you with the help of microphone and speakers during the scan.
+The radiologist will be able to hear and speak to you with the help of a microphone and speakers during the scan.

 What are the risks associated with CT?

-It is generally advised to avoid CT scan if you are pregnant or expected to be pregnant.
+It is generally advised to avoid a CT scan if you are pregnant or expected to be pregnant.
 The radiation from the machine may sometimes harm the fetus.